GErP83/ModelParser/README.md

+I recommend to use [GSON](https://github.com/google/gson/), this works as well, but it is only for showcase.

 # ModelParser

 ModelParser is tiny library for android JSON parsing.
 Not use any 3rd party library, it has zero dependencies.